michalbelicka/selenium_tests/README.md

 - Uses waits to find elements before actions
 - Checks element visibility and clickability before interaction
 - Uses ActionChains for hover and move_by_offset interactions
+- Uses GitHub Actions CI workflow to automatically run tests on schedule, push, or pull request

 ## How to run tests